MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/samples/webapiservice-metadata-operations.md

 ### Section 8: Export managed solution

-Operations: Export the solution containing the items created in this sample using the <xref:Microsoft.Dynamics.CRM.ExportSolution?text=ExportSolution Action>.
+Operations: Export the solution created in [Section 0: Create Publisher and Solution](#section-0-create-publisher-and-solution) containing the items created in this sample using the <xref:Microsoft.Dynamics.CRM.ExportSolution?text=ExportSolution Action>.

 ### Section 9: Delete sample records